 Submitted by Lewis County Community Development

-The office of the Lewis County Fire Marshal wants everyone in Lewis County to have fun and be safe this 4th of July.
-For further information, please contact Doyle Sanford, Lewis County Fire Marshal, at 360.740.2696.
+For further information concerning outdoor burning and/or the restrictions being imposed, please contact Doyle Sanford, Lewis County Fire Marshal, at 360.740.2696.
 The Fire Marshal’s office is in the Lewis County Public Services Building, located at 2025 NE Kresky Avenue, Chehalis, Washington.